Slicer/teem/src/biff/README.txt

 AST, so calls to biff could be hidden behind a #define, and there is certainly no way to know (without execution) whether any other functions called from this function used biff.
 The formatting of the newly adopted clang-format is a big help.
-In any case this seems adequate for Python wrapping error handling.
+In any case this seems adequate for Teem's Python wrapping error handling.

 Here is an example annotation from teem/src/nrrd/subset.c